dynup/kpatch/README.md

   old functions did, and whether it would be safe to atomically apply such a patch to a running kernel.

-- Patches which modify functions in vdso are not supported at the moment.
+- Patches which modify functions in vdso are not supported.
 These run in user-space and ftrace can't hook them.

+- Some incompatibilities currently exist between kpatch and usage of ftrace and kprobes.
+See the Frequently Asked Questions section for more details.

 Frequently Asked Questions
 --------------------------